 Heated washer fluid

 Interior The Type 62 comes standard in a four-occupant configuration, though the car can be built to hold five.
 Buyers can mix options with an immense standard-equipment list in numerous combinations to suit specific tastes.
 Buyers can choose from six Grand Nappa leather colors and three types of wood.
 Many custom options are available, including replacing the wood trim with granite.
 Gold — real gold — is also available as an interior trim.
-Zeppelin models add a diamond quilting pattern to the seats and unique leather combinations.
-An available Business Package includes wireless internet and an onboard color printer.
 The Type 62 S offers piano lacquer and carbon fiber trim with exclusive black or white leather.
 Integrated leather piping comes in black or silver.
-On the Zeppelin, an available perfume diffuser can inject the interior with different aromas.
+Interior features include:

 Wood, aluminum, carbon fiber, stone or gold-plated trim